Pumpkin Facts and Trivia

 Pumpkins are believed to have originated in Central America.
 Seeds from pumpkin plants have been found in Mexico, dating back over 7000 years to 5500 B.C.

 Native American Indians used pumpkin as a staple in their diets, centuries before the pilgrims landed.
 When European settlers arrived, they saw the pumpkins grown by Native Americans.
-Pumpkin soon became a staple in their diets, too.
+Pumpkins soon became a staple in their diets, too.
 The pilgrims also brought seeds back to Europe, where they quickly became popular.
 Just like today, early settlers used pumpkins in a wide variety of recipes, from desserts to stews and soups.
 In addition to cooking with pumpkins, they also dried the shells and cut strips to weave into mats.

 Native Americans and early colonists preserved pumpkins by drying them.
 The skin was peeled and the insides scooped out.
-The pulp was sliced and placed on drying racks, or hung up to dry in the sun.
+The pulp was sliced and placed on drying racks or hung up to dry in the sun.

 Also see: The History of the Jack O’Lantern